-The shape, size, and protrusion of one’s ears can have a significant effect on a person’s facial appearance, as well as their self-esteem.
-In fact, for many individuals, ears that are disproportionately large and/or stick out far from the head can often lead to feelings of self-consciousness.
-This is particularly true for younger males and females who are currently in or about to enter their most impressionable years of schooling and/or extracurricular activities, though many adults are also sensitive to these concerns.
+The shape, size, and protrusion of an individual’s ears can have a significant impact on their facial appearance, as well as self-esteem.
+This is particularly true for adolescents who are currently in or about to enter their most impressionable years of schooling, though many adults are also sensitive to these concerns.

-At 740 Park Plastic Surgery, Dr. Daniel Y. Maman and Dr. Stafford R. Broumand offer otoplasty – also referred to as ear surgery—to recontour and/or reposition the ears for a more proportionate, balanced appearance in relation to the face.
-By employing a customized, state-of-the-art approach, our board certified plastic surgeons can effectively address your concerns and achieve your otoplasty goals with exceptional, natural-looking results.
+At 740 Park Plastic Surgery, Dr. Stafford Broumand offers Otoplasty—also referred to as ear surgery—to recontour and/or reposition the ears for a more proportionate, balanced appearance in relation to the rest of the face.
+By employing a customized approach, our board-certified plastic surgeon can effectively address your concerns and achieve your Otoplasty goals with exceptional, natural-looking results.

-- Recontour the ears for improved shape and symmetry
+-Reshape the ears for improved proportion and symmetry.

-At our practice, Dr. Broumand and Dr. Maman tailor each otoplasty procedure to meet the needs and goals of the individual.
+At our practice, Dr. Broumand tailors each Otoplasty procedure to meet the needs and goals of the individual.
 During surgery, tiny incisions are discreetly made in the natural fold behind the ear.
 Cartilage is then meticulously recontoured and/or extracted through these incisions until an ideal shape and size is attained.
 If needed/desired, the ears can be pinned back at this time, which is accomplished using small sutures placed behind the ear.
-Depending on the patient’s age and the intricacy of the operation, otoplasty is performed under local or general anesthesia and usually takes about one hour to complete.
+Depending on the patient’s age and the intricacy of the operation, Otoplasty is performed under local or general anesthesia and usually takes about one hour to complete.
 Patients are generally able to return home under the care of a friend or family member following surgery.

-The majority of individuals are required to wear a head wrap for a few days after the otoplasty procedure.
+The majority of individuals are required to wear a head wrap for a few days after the Otoplasty procedure.
 Once this is removed, a special headband is then to be worn temporarily to help protect the ears as they heal.
-Light, non-vigorous activities can often be resumed the day after ear surgery, and the majority of adults can typically return to non-strenuous jobs within approximately five to seven days.
+Light, non-vigorous activities can often be resumed the day after ear surgery, and the majority of adults can typically return to non-strenuous jobs within approximately a few days.
 Similarly, children and adolescents can usually return to school about five to seven days after surgery.
-Regardless of age, any heavy lifting and/or physical activity should be avoided for a minimum of a few weeks.
+Regardless of age, any heavy lifting and/or physical activity should be avoided for a minimum of a couple weeks.